 Use these links to jump to that section of the page.

 - Teen Driver Accidents

 - The Effect of Weather

 Global Car Accident Statistics

-1 Every year, roughly 1.3 million people die in car accidents worldwide – an average of 3,287 deaths per day.
+1 How many people die in car accidents each year?
+Every year, roughly 1.3 million people die in car accidents worldwide – an average of 3,287 deaths per day.

 2 Young adults aged 15-44 account for more than half of all road traffic deaths.

 U.S. Fatal Car Accident Statistics

 4 How many people die in car accidents in the United States of America each year?
 In 2017, 40,327 people killed in U.S. motor vehicle collisions.
 In 2016, there were 34,439 police-reported fatal car accidents – a 5.8 percent increase from 2015.